Hi-Folks/data-block/README.md

 ## The Block class

-The **Block** class exposes methods to create, manage, and access the data structure of the nested structure.
+The **Block** class offers a comprehensive set of methods to create, manage, and access nested data structures.

-The Block class provides some methods:
+The **Block** class provides various methods, including:

-- Creating structure from Arrays, JSON, and YAML files.
+- Creating structures from Arrays, JSON, and YAML files.
--
+- Querying nested data with ease.
+- Filtering data based on specific criteria.
+- Setting and updating values within deeply nested structures.

 ## Installing and using the Block class